How Does a Realtor Get Paid When You Buy a House?

 • Pay attention to market conditions.
 If homes aren’t moving in your market, you may be able to negotiate a lower commission.

 Take time to interview potential Realtors using these suggested questions.
-When you’re buying a home, look for an agent with a strong network.
-(These agents may be the first to hear about so-called “whisper listings.”)
-Be sure the commission outlined in the listing agreement you sign matches what you agreed on.
+Be sure the commission stated in the listing agreement matches what you’ve agreed on before you sign.

-Agents usually receive their commission after the home mortgage loan has been funded and the sale closes.
-Their brokerage receives a wire with the funds and the agent’s portion of the commission is released to them shortly thereafter.
+Sellers’ agents usually receive their commission after the home mortgage loan has been funded and the sale closes.
+Their brokerage receives a wire with the funds, and the agent’s portion of the commission is released to them shortly thereafter.

 What Is Dual Agency?